Thunderball (1965) - Review

 Release: 1965

-Critics Rating: ★★★★ (4/5 stars, the franchise's most spectacular Connery-era entry)
+Critics Rating: ★★★★ (4/5 stars, one of the franchise's most spectacular Connery-era entries)

-Audience Rating: ★★★★ (4/5 stars, genuinely spectacular)
+Audience Rating: ★★★★ (4/5 stars, visually striking)

 Review Breakdown